abrigante1/website/_in-progress/from-sandbox-to-production.md

 let image = graphics::Image::new(ctx, asset_name).unwrap();
 ```

-The `Image` is then simply passed to a constructer for a `SpriteBatch` which is then stored in the `AssetHandler`.
+The created `Image` is then simply passed to a constructor for a `SpriteBatch` which is then stored in the `AssetHandler`.
 The next important data structure is the `Sprite` component -- this is a specs `Component` that stores a number of useful pieces of data that detail what spritesheet the entity uses and which individual sprite in the spritesheet is being requested.

 ```rust
 // components.rs -- line: 8